ignition-is-go/rship-docs/src/03_user/70_Connecting Services to Rocketship.md

-# Connecting Systems to Rocketship
+# Connecting Services to Rocketship

 In order to access the monitoring and control interface for setting up and orchestrating reactive event relationships between different Executors, connect to a Rocketship Server in a web browser to load the GUI.
 Open up a Chrome-based browser and navigate to the host address of the server you wish to connect to.